flowchart TB

 - Strength.
 Concrete, vivid, transferable insights from real practice.

 - Limit.
-Yesterday’s situation rarely repeats; lessons may not generalise.
-Drucker’s reminder applies — “what worked at General Motors in 1955 may be exactly the wrong answer at Tesla in 2025” (drucker1954?).
+Yesterday’s situation rarely repeats; lessons may not generalise — “what worked at GM in 1955 may be the wrong answer at Tesla in 2025”.

-This approach studies management through the prism of interpersonal psychology — the manager’s relationship with each subordinate.
-Its lineage runs from Mary Parker Follett’s “law of the situation” through Maslow’s hierarchy, McGregor’s Theory X / Y, Herzberg’s two factors and Likert’s four systems.
+Studies management through the prism of interpersonal psychology — the manager’s relationship with each subordinate.
+The lineage runs from Mary Parker Follett’s Law of the Situation through Maslow’s hierarchy, McGregor’s Theory X/Y, Herzberg’s two factors and Likert’s four systems.

 - Premise.
 Get the manager–subordinate relationship right, and most other problems shrink.